 Partner, Porzak Browning & Bushong LLP, Boulder

 Mike Browning is a founding partner of Porzak Browning & Bushong LLP in Boulder, Colorado, where his law practice focuses on real estate and water rights.
 A native of Montana, Mike graduated from the University of Montana in 1974 with a B.A. in Liberal Arts.
 He received his law degree from Yale Law School in 1977 and was admitted to the Colorado bar that same year.
 For fifteen years, Mike served as the editor of water law articles for The Colorado Lawyer and has himself authored a number of publications.
 A past Vice President and Board member of the American Alpine Club, Mike is an avid outdoorsman.
 He summited Mt.
 Elbrus in July, 2012, joining the ranks of only several hundred mountaineers who have completed the Seven Summits.
-Mike Browning has served as Colorado Water Trust’s Board President since the Trust was formed in 2001.
+Mike Browning served as Colorado Water Trust Board President from 2001 to 2013.

 David L. Harrison